December 2016 Newsletter

 - Children can stay and play in our classroom until the end of the concert.

-- If your child has not seen the show at the rehearsal and you want him/her to watch the rest of the concert, please let us know and we will find a way to “sneak them back in”.
+- If your child has not seen the afternoon concert and you want him/her to watch the evening concert, please let us know.

-· MWF parents may bring their child (only) for the rehearsal.
-This is also a great opportunity for students to see the whole show.
+- Even though it is not a regular class day for our students, we invite MWF students to participate in the afternoon concert.
 At the evening concert, children will be in the large gym (on the stage) only for their performance part and then go back to their classroom.

-· There is no specific dress code for our preschoolers.
-The rehearsal and the concert however, are a wonderful opportunity to dress up!!
+- There is no specific dress code for our preschoolers.
+The Christmas concert however, is a wonderful opportunity to dress up!!

 DATES to REMEMBER: